Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 Input products (S1 slices) are grouped by the SETAP service according to their data-take ID.
 Each group corresponds to a complete or partial acquisition data-take.
-Groups are precessed independently (and concurrently) to generate a single S1-ETAD product per group.
+Groups are processed independently (and concurrently) to generate a single S1-ETAD product per group.

 Please also consider that, currently, the maximum number of products per